JuanHasbunZem/TapRoomP1/README.md

   * Jest
   * Babel

+## Outline
+Included is a tapRoom.png file that briefly displays how the React Components should interact with each other.
+Note: image was created before code was written and is subject to change.

 ## Description

 This program is a minor mock up of a tap room shopping list.
 The user will be able to submit new types of Kegs (through the new keg submission 'view') which will automatically populate with a Pint limit.
 The main screen for the Kegs will display a short list of all submitted kegs, allowing the user to click any selection for further details.
 Included inside the further details portion of each Keg is a button to "buy" a pint, which also decreases the Pint count for that keg.